Blog Layout

 2. Contact the Tenant

-After ensuring compliance with privacy laws, you should attempt to contact the tenant to discuss the problem.
+After ensuring compliance with privacy laws, you should attempt to contact the previous tenant to discuss the problem.
 Whether via phone, email, or mail, reaching out to former tenants gives them the opportunity to reclaim their belongings and establishes a documented communication trail, which can be valuable in legal proceedings.

 person-sitting-at-a-table-working-on-their-computer-talking-on-the-phone